andriitishchenko/DoubleCommanderColorScheme/README.md

 1. Fork
 2. clone
-3. run installMac.sh
+3. run ./manager.sh

+# Addons

+1. installMac.sh
+this is first version of script what create links to doublecmd with light theme.
+Used mostly for debug :)

 # TODO

-1. Make Themes directory and separate files with images to each own folder.
-2. update install script for other OS.
+1. update install script for other OS.
+2. create themes repository.
+3. modify script what allow download themes directly as TAR from different sources.